-Also diverting is Trouble Is My Business (1950, reprinted 1988), a collection of four of his longer stories.
+Trouble Is My Business (1950, reprinted 1988), a collection of four of his longer stories, is similarly diverting.

 Chandler also turned out some good screenplays, not based on his own novels, for Hollywood.
 Among them are scripts for Double Indemnity (1944), The Blue Dahlia (1946) and Strangers on a Train (1951).
-He was nominated for Academy awards for writing the first two.
+He was nominated for Academy Awards for the first two.

-His last novel Playback also started as a screenplay in 1947-48 but was never produced despite being top-notch film work.
+His last novel Playback also started as a screenplay in 1947–1948 but was never produced despite being top-notch film work.
 You can read Chandler's final draft in Raymond Chandler's Unknown Thriller: The Screenplay of Playback (1985).
-Chandler cannibalized many of the characters and situations from the screenplay, and added Marlowe's point of view and much more to create the novel a decade later.
+Chandler cannibalized many of the characters and situations from the screenplay, and added Marlowe's point of view and much more to create the novel of the same name a decade later.

 Chandler's unfinished novel Poodle Springs was completed by Parker in 1989.
-Interestingly in his last few works, we see Marlowe moving towards a kind of domesticity with a well-to-do woman (introduced in The Long Goodbye) who can almost match him for spirit.
+Interestingly, in his last few works we see Marlowe moving toward a kind of domesticity with a well-to-do woman (introduced in The Long Goodbye) who can almost match him for spirit.
 The pairing is reminiscent of Nick and Nora Charles in Hammett's last detective novel and is a precursor of the more sensitive detectives in the hands of Parker and others.

 Parker also wrote a sequel to The Big Sleep called Perchance to Dream (1990), about which the less said the better.